ionutvilie/sind/readme.md

 ## How to

-- `make build-sops-container` to build the sops docker image
+- `make build-alpine-sops-container` to build the sops docker image
-- `make run-ubuntu-container` to start the docker container
+- `make run-alpine-container` to start the docker container

 *or execute the commands under each make recipe from the makefile